MolecularMatch/mm-public-scripts/blog/publication2018/Publication2018.md

 ### Journals

 We will acquire any publication from any journal if it is relevant to cancer conditions and mutations that we index.
-Though some journals are automatically imported on a weekly basis because.
+Though some journals are automatically imported.

 Journals automatically imported (as of July 2019):